eloquent/composer-config-reader/README.md

 ## Usage

-Composer configuration reader is very simple to use and a quick example should be self-explanatory:
+Composer configuration reader is very simple to use, and a quick example should be self-explanatory:

 ````php